thoriumrobot/GenDATA/ABLATION_STUDIES_IMPLEMENTATION_SUMMARY.md

 - Each transformation requires: augmentation → CFG generation → dataset generation → model training
 - Total time depends on number of transformations and training episodes
 - All random operations use seed 42 for reproducibility
+- **Data Reuse**: The pipeline checks for existing datasets and CFG directories, skipping regeneration if files already exist